muizidn/Suit/README.md

 # How can I monitor Suit's progress

 You can follow me on [Twitter](https://twitter.com/saniceadonut), where I post frequent progress updates for both Suit and Stride.
+Hopefully the project will gain other contributors over time and I will no longer be a single contact point for the projects.

 # Can I help?